The eleven dimensional supergravity equations on edge manifolds: Fredholm property of the linearized operator

 Since transversality is stable under small perturbations, the result follows for nearby Poincar\'e-Einstein metrics. \end{proof}

 The Poisson operator defined in~\eqref{Poisson} (with respect to the hyperbolic metric) exists for nearby Poincar\'e-Einstein metric as well.
-However, $P$ maps to a real element in the domain which is not necessarily an element in the null space, but a perturbation of the kernel.
-That is, the range of $P$ is a perturbation of the range of $i(R_{+}-R_{-})$ such that the leading term expansion is the same.
+The range of $P$ is still the same as the range of $i(R_{+}-R_{-})$.
 With this we conclude: